flaviostutz/idempotender/middy/README.md

 ## Special behaviors depending on AWS input

-- When Lambda was invoked via a AWS API GW in a second time in which the cache was used for idempotency, the http header 'X-Idempotency-From' is added with the timestamp of the first call that actually run the function.
+### When Lambda is invoked via AWS API GW

+- The http header 'X-Idempotency-From' is added with the timestamp of the first call that actually run the function whe returning a cache response

+- If "validResponseJmespath" config is not defined, it will default to 'statusCode >= `200` && statusCode < `300`', which means responses not in range 2xx won't be saved in idempotency.